 2. World Nomads Travel Insurance

 World Nomads Travel Insurance is one of the industry leaders in adventure travel insurance.
-You will need to check their PDS for coverage when trekking at high altitudes up to 6,000 meters.
+You will need to check their PDS for coverage when trekking at high altitudes up to 6,000 meters, and make sure to check "trekking" and "hiking" in the quote.

 World Nomads is the only traditional insurance company that I know of offering trekking travel insurance with a solid claims record and a good reputation in the backpacker and adventure travel community.
 Their travel insurance plans offer varying levels of coverage (Explorer and Standard) but are both quite comprehensive: